Key events in Egypt since the 2011 uprising

 — Oct.
 9, 2013: The U.S. suspends delivery of tanks, helicopters and fighter jets to Egypt in a show of disapproval over the anti-Brotherhood crackdown.

 — Dec.
-25, 2013: The government designates the Brotherhood a terrorist organization.
+25, 2013: The government designates the Muslim Brotherhood a terrorist organization.

 — Jan.
 14, 2014: Egyptians vote in favor of amendments to the constitution adopted under Morsi.
 The referendum sees 98.1 percent of voters approve the measure.
 Turnout is less than 39 percent.

 — Jan.
-25: Clashes between security forces and protesters on the third anniversary of the 2011 uprising leave at least 49 dead.
-Estimates of the total death toll from political violence since Morsi’s overthrow now run into the thousands.
+25: Clashes between security forces and protesters on the third anniversary of the 2011 uprising kill least 49 people.

 — April 28: An Egyptian court sentences to death the Muslim Brotherhood’s spiritual leader and 682 other people over violence and the killing of policemen.
 The verdict, which can be appealed, sparks an international outcry.

-- May 3- A three-week campaigning period begins.
+— May 3: A three-week presidential campaign period begins.
 El-Sissi doesn’t appear in public rallies, instead holding meetings and giving pre-recorded television interviews.
 His rival, leftist politician Hamdeen Sabahi, rallies around Egypt and has support from some youth groups.